lochidev/Expandroid/README.md

 Clipboard extension will not work on android 10 or higher due to security measures introduced by google.
 (Note: I have not tested this app on android versions below 12)

+Starting with v7.0.0 forms support has been added.
+Multi-line, choice & list have been added.
+Note that everything under "Using Forms with Script and Shell extensions" is not supported in the document: https://espanso.org/docs/matches/forms/
 # Build

 CLI build instructions -> https://learn.microsoft.com/en-us/dotnet/maui/android/deployment/publish-cli